marcomoreschi/milestone-3/README.md

 The project uses [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) as a non-relational database for the project's data.

-## Manual Testing
+## Testing

 ### Tests taken on Desktop

 All steps on desktop were repeated in browsers: Firefox, Chrome and Safari and Microsoft Edge.

 1. Hero Header/Landing section on website
-* Opened up the page in the browser
+* Opened up the page in the browser.
-* Refreshed the page immediately
+* Refreshed the page immediately.
-* Closed the page and then opened the website again in a new tab and in a new browser window
+* Closed the page and then opened the website again in a new tab and in a new browser window.
-* Scrolled back up to test if I could still go back up and scrolled down
+* Scrolled back up to test if I could still go back up and scrolled down.
-* Clicked the back button, where it returned me to the landing section view again
+* Clicked the back button, where it returned me to the landing section view again.

-2. Information Section
+2. Recipe Section
-* Hovered back and forth over the information boxes slowly, then quickly to test animate
+* Hovered back and forth over the recipe button slowly, then quickly to test animate.
-* Clicked on the buttons to see what would happen
+* Clicked on the buttons to see what would happen.
-* Scrolled up and down to see how this was working and also to see how quickly I could find the next call to action button and/or scroll down to this next section
+* Scrolled up and down to see how this was working.
-* Clicked on the next call to action button, testing again the scroll behaviour and where the button will redirect me
+* Clicked on the next call to action button, testing again the scroll behaviour and where the button will redirect me.

+#### Users adding recipes:

+* Go to the add recipe page (either through the navbar link or by the add recipe card on home page).

+* Insert random values into the form elements and click the "Add Recipe" button at the bottom of the page.

+* Users will see that they have added a recipe with a thank you message and link back to the site's home page.

+* Search for the recipe using one of the categories to see if it was added.

+* Can visually confirm that this works.
+As the site developer, I can see that this has been added to the database on MongoDB Atlas.

+#### Users searching for recipes:

+* Search for a recipe (you can search the 3 recipes in the home page as a test).
+* Users will be presented with a card for each recipe matching their search criteria.
+On clicking the card, they will then receive a more detailed description of the recipe.

+## Code Validation Testing

+To initially test the website I used the following validators:

+[W3C Markup Validation](https://validator.w3.org/) Service for HTML I inserted the code into the validator via direct input.
+I consistently checked used this throughut previous checks, where any errors/warnings were addressed directly and documented in commits.
+Upon a final check no erros/warnings were present.

+[W3C CSS Validation](https://jigsaw.w3.org/css-validator/) Service for CSS I inserted the code into the validator via direct input.
+No errors were were found upon final check.

+[JSHint](https://jshint.com/) for Javascript I inserted the code into the validator via direct input.

+### Responsiveness of site:

+* To aid in creating a responsive site, I used Materialize’s Grid System.
+Through the creating process of this app, I would check the various break points to see if the column sizes worked with the design on various device screen sizes, using Chrome Dev Tools, my own iPhone 8 and an iPad Pro.
+* Navbar: For mobile views for the project, users will see that the full desktop navbar is reduced to just the logo and a burger button, which activates the side nav containing the navbar elements.
+* Sections: The Grid System aided me greatly in arranging the sections for each page.
+As I was creating each section, and the elements in each (e.g. cards, images, text, etc.), I experimented with various column sizes for each breakpoint to get an appealing layout appropriate to the screen size it is being viewed on.

 ## Deployment